-Today, we might have access to all the music we could ever want, but most of us simply don’t have the time to pull all of our favorite tunes together into a playlist.
+Today, we might have access to all the music we could ever want, but most of us simply don’t have the time to pull our favorite tunes into a playlist.
 On top of that, we also don’t know when to start seeking out new music to listen to.

-We might not realise that it’s a good idea to listen to a new tune if we haven’t heard of the artist before.
+We might not realize that it’s a good idea to listen to a new tune if we haven’t heard of the artist before.

 Rather than be overwhelmed by options, most consumers would rather tune into American radio stations that can do the hard work for them.